HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.LobotomyMod/FULL_CHANGELOG.md

     - Increased Challenge requirement for Magical Girls! from 8 --> 10
 ### ➕ Additions
     - Added more configuration options
-    - Added support for custom starter decks in Part 1
     - Added the following tribes:
         - Divine, Fae, Humanoid, Machine, Plant
     - Added tribes to some cards that previously had none